4 Tips to help you create PHP console tools

 <?php # hogehogeを赤字で表示するコード echo "\e[31mhogehoge\e[m"; echo "\033[31mhogehoge\033[m";

-let's break it down a bit.
+let's break them down a bit.

 <?php # hogehogeを赤字で表示するコード echo "\e[31m". "hogehoge". "\e[m"; echo "\033[31m". "hogehoge". "\033[m";

-this is the part that specifies the text color.
+specifies the text color.

 .